ShristiSharan/NL-Query-Agent/README.md

     - Compiled a table of LLM architectures from research papers and articles.

 2. **Data Organization**:
-    - Structured lecture notes in JSON format.
+    - Structured lecture notes in JSON format and others preprocessed the Raw data.
     - Created a CSV file for LLM architectures.

 3. **Indexing and Embedding**: